a-star-search/OrigamiRendering/README.txt

 of vertices).

 - Even in the flat rendering, for partially hidden faces, the faces are rendered whole.
-This is due to the fact that a fucking graphical library (babylon) cannot fucking correctly display concave faces!!
+This is due to the fact that a graphical library (babylon) cannot bleeping correctly display concave faces!!

 This is a blessing in disguise, though, because that shortcoming can be bypassed by doing a "layered" rendering, which is a compromise rendering that doesn't show a perfectly an ideal flat figure, but a slightly three dimensional one on close inspection and it still allows precission when defining the folds.
 Remember the reason we cannot just use three dimensional rendering everywhere is because it makes it harder to define folds.

-I should end by thanking the gods that this fucking piece of shit has allowed me so far to find a barely decent way to bypass its shortcomings and make something usable.
+At least the trash that is babylon js has allowed me so far to find a barely decent way to bypass its shortcomings and make something usable.

 Look at the FaceTweaker class for more info.